Talbert W. Swan II: Voting rights

-Swan was the lead plaintiff in a 1996 federal lawsuit against the city of Springfield, MA seeking to declare the at large representation system unconstitutional on the grounds that it diluted the votes of African Americans, Latinos, and other communities of color.
+Swan was the lead plaintiff in a 1996 federal lawsuit against the city of Springfield seeking to declare the at large representation system unconstitutional on the grounds that it diluted the votes of African Americans, Latinos, and other communities of color.
 The lawsuit sought to change the all at-large election of the city council to one including ward representatives.
 It also sought an injunction against the current voting scheme.
 Referring to Springfield's at-large city council as a "bastion of privilege that systematically excludes residents from Springfield's poor and non-white neighborhoods," the Boston Globe brought national attention to Swan's efforts to replace the voting system in a featured article picturing Swan in front of his church.

 A successful signature drive placed the question for ward representation on the November 1997 ballot.
 On election day, 58 percent of the voters were in favor of the question, which called for eight ward seats and three at-large seats.
 Although the ballot question received a majority vote, it fell short by 15,000 votes of the required number to become law.
 Swan, on behalf of the plaintiffs, offered to drop the lawsuit if city councilors agree to honor the will of the electorate and implement the ward system.